ros2/design/articles/115_topic_and_service_name_mapping.md

 #### More Versatile Private Namespace Substitution Character

-Currently the `~` private namespace substitution character may only be a the the beginning of the name, but it was also suggested that it could be placed anywhere within the name and could be substituted in place.
+Currently the `~` private namespace substitution character may only be used at the beginning of the name, but it was also suggested that it could be placed anywhere within the name and could be substituted in place.

 This was rejected because it was complicated to explain and did not behave the same as the `~` when used in filesystem paths on Unix machines.
 Also, it was difficult to justify its existence because all suggested use cases were quite contrived.